Ribociclib (Kisqali®) is used to treat breast cancer that is oestrogen-receptor positive and HER2 negative. It may be used if the cancer has spread:

 Some people have back pain while having treatment with ribociclib.
 Your doctor will prescribe painkillers if this is a problem for you.
 Tell your doctor if these do not work.
 They can give you a different painkiller to try.

 Your hair may get thinner but you are unlikely to lose all the hair from your head.
-Talk to your nurse if you are worried about this.
+Your nurse can talk to you about ways to cope with hair loss.

 Effects on the heart